christwopointoh/collectivo/docs/extensions/memberships.md

 Key features:

-- Multiple types of membership can be defined with different possible membership statuses.
-For example, there can be a membership type `Member of Organisation 1` with the status options `active` and `passive` and a membership type `Member of Organisation 2` with the status options `active`, `passive`, and `honorary`.
+- Multiple types of membership can be defined with different possible status options.
+For example, there can be a type `Member of Organisation 1` with the options `active` and `passive` and a type `Member of Organisation 2` with the options `active`, `passive`, and `honorary`.
 - Users can apply for a membership through the platform.
 Each membership type can have its own application form.
 This form can be customized and combined with other extensions (see [custom registration form](#custom-registration-form)).
+- The life cycle of a membership is captured with the variable `stage`, which can be set to `applied`, `accepted`, `resigned`, `excluded`, and `ended`.
+- If the [emails](emails.md) extension is installed, automatic emails can be configrued to send a message to the user when a membership is started or changed.
 - Memberships can require shares that have to be payed once to join the organization, with the possibility to sign additional shares later on.
 They can also require regular fees that have to be payed periodically.
 For both cases, automatic invoices are generated if the [payments](payments.md) extension is installed.

+Limitations:

+- The current application form only supports choosing a free number of custom shares.
+This can be extended with a [custom registration form](#custom-registration-form).

 ## Installation